 Board Certified & Licensed Speech-Language Pathologist

-- Michigan State University – Bachelor of Arts in Communicative Sciences and Disorders and specialization in Health Promotion
+- University of Northern Iowa-Bachelor of Arts in Communication Sciences and Disorders and a Minor in Gerontology

 Licenses & Certificates:

 - Licensed to practice in South Carolina as a Speech Language Pathologist

 - Received Certificate of Clinical Competence through American Speech-Language-Hearing Association.

 The Apraxia Kids National Conference is the only major conference on the speech, language, learning, and life needs of children with apraxia.
 The National Conference brings together parents, professionals, educators, and others who are seeking the most up-to-date and in-depth learning opportunities available.

 This course focused on furthering the communication partner’s ability to implement the Language Acquisition through Motor Planning (LAMP) approach at different language stages and across environments.
 Participants gave suggestions as to the next step for expanding